cisco-open/go-lanai/docs/CICD.md

 - `CLI_TAG` required and should match the `PRIVATE_MODS`
 - `VERSION` is not required
-- `PRIVATE_MODS` is required if the PR only works on particular branch of GO-Lanai
+- `PRIVATE_MODS` is required if the PR only works on particular branch of go-lanai

 Do: